randallmitchell/Android-Q-Project-Template/playbooks/quick-start.md

 1. They can build and run the project successfully
 2. They understand the overall architecture and patterns
 3. They know how to use Amazon Q effectively with this template
+4. They understand that creating playbooks is essential for efficient development
+5. They can identify tasks that would benefit from custom playbooks
-4. They have clear next steps for their specific goals
+6. They have clear next steps for their specific goals